safijari/blog/_posts/2017-04-03-How-I-Use-Docker.md

 docker build -t kinetic:dev .
 ```

 It is very easy to forget the dot (.) at the end of that command, but maybe considering the command structure will help: the command essentially boils down to `docker build -t <image-name><:optional-version-tag> <image-folder>`.
-Actually you don't even need the `-t` option that lets you give the image a name.
+Actually you don't even need the `-t` option if you don't mind referring to the images with long cumbersome hashes :grinning:.
 Docker builds a new image for every `RUN`, `ENV`, `COPY` etc. command in the Dockerfile and assigns a hash to it.
 Each of these intermediate images depends on the image that was created as the result of the previous command.
 Any of these images can be run (or used in a `FROM` command) using their hash.
 They can even be tagged after the fact and a single image can have multiple tags.
 The `-t` option applies a tag to the final such image created when the Dockerfile finishes building.

 Note that if you created another Dockerfile that depended upon `ros:kinetic-desktop-full`, it would not download another copy of the base image.
 It wouldn't even make a new copy of that image on disk.
 This is the power of Docker's `layered` file system.
 You can even run multiple instances of containers that all refer back to these images

-If this build command finishes successfully (and by all rights it should!), then a new image called  will now exist in your local Docker repository.
+If this build command finishes successfully (and by all rights it should!), then a new image called `kinetic:dev` will now exist in your local Docker repository.
 You can confirm this by running `docker images`.
 You should see a `REPOSITORY` called `kinetic` with a tag of `dev`.

 ```bash
 jari@kalman ~